Thomas Elliot Harrison: Biography

 Thomas Elliot Harrison was born in North End, Fulham, London on 4 April 1808, the son of William Harrison.
-At the time of his birth his father worked at Somerset House, but he moved during William's childhood to Sunderland, Tyne and Wear, where he began business as a ship builder.
+At the time of his birth his father worked at Somerset House, but he moved during William's childhood to Sunderland, County Durham, where he began business as a ship builder.
 Thomas received his formal education at a grammar school in Houghton-le-Spring, County Durham, after which he began an apprenticeship under the civil engineering firm of William Chapman and Edward Chapman, Newcastle.
 Under William Chapman he gained experience in the construction of docks and coal handling equipment.

 He completed his apprenticeship in 1829, and travelled to London seeking work.
 Unsuccessful in obtaining a civil-engineering position, he spent a year working as an accountant's assistant.

 In 1830 and 1831 he was employed by Robert Stephenson to generate plans for a proposed Wolverton to Rugby section of the London and Birmingham Railway.
 In 1831 he was employed as a surveyor of a coal railway from Stanhope to Pontop (see Stanhope and Tyne Railway), a scheme of which his father was a significant backer.
 During the line's construction (from 1832) he was acting engineer.
 In 1834 he was appointed engineer of the Durham Junction Railway, also backed by his father; he was acting engineer for the construction of the Victoria Viaduct (built 1836–8) on the Durham Junction line.
 After the amalgamation of these lines, and after the retirement of George Stephenson Harrison became chief engineer of the resultant York, Newcastle and Berwick Railway in 1850, and briefly became general manager in 1853 for the joint working agreements with the Leeds Northern Railway prior a merger in 1854, after which he became chief engineer of the resultant North Eastern Railway (NER).
 In 1838, two locomotives, Thunderer and Hurricane, to designs patented by Harrison, were built by R. & W. Hawthorn & Co. for the Great Western Railway.
 They were unsuccessful, and withdrawn from service in 1839.